akyengo-Jr/akyengo-jr/README.md

 - 🌱 I’m currently learning and exploring new technologies in web development, data science, and machine learning.
 - 👯 I’m looking to collaborate on interesting and challenging projects.
-- 💬 Ask me about Python.
 - 📫 How to reach me: [goodness.akyengo@outlook.com](mailto:goodness.akyengo@outlook.com)
-- ⚡ Fun fact: I am a Microbial Science student.
+- ⚡ Fun fact: I love playing the keyboard (Piano).

 ##🛠️ Technologies & Tools